Laraine Newman: Early life and career

+Newman was born on March 2, 1952, in Los Angeles, California, the granddaughter of a cattle rancher from Arizona.
+Her family is Jewish.
+She is the youngest of four children and has a twin brother Paul.
+Her sister, Tracy Newman, is an Emmy Award–winning television writer.
+Newman attended Beverly Hills High School in Beverly Hills, California and graduated from there in 1970.
 Newman took her first improvisational theatre classes when she was 15.
-At the age of 17, Newman lost her virginity to American singer and guitarist Johnny Winter.
 After finishing high school she auditioned for four acting schools in England including the Royal Academy of Dramatic Art, London Academy of Music and Dramatic Art and Bristol Old Vic.
-She was not accepted after the second round of auditions for all four schools, so she went to Paris to study mime with Marcel Marceau for a year.
+She was not accepted to any of them, so she went to Paris to study mime with Marcel Marceau for a year.

-By the age of 19, Newman returned to the United States, and moved to Los Angeles, where she did a brief stint at a secretarial school.
+By the age of 19, Newman returned to the United States, and moved back to Los Angeles, where she did a brief stint at a secretarial school.
 Committed to continue performing, she was a founding member of the pioneering comedy improvisational group The Groundlings.
 At the same time, Newman was working for a booking agent who worked with rock bands, typing up contracts.

-Newman cites Eve Arden, Madeline Kahn and Richard Pryor as her first major influences, saying "They led me into my life of comedy, they led me into understanding 'The Art of Play.'"
+Newman cites Eve Arden, Madeline Kahn and Richard Pryor as her first major influences, saying "They led me into my life of comedy, they led me into understanding 'The Art of Play'."